MailboxValidator/mailboxvalidator-vbnet/README.md

 MailboxValidator VB.NET Libary
 ==============================

-This VB.NET libary provides an easy way to call the MailboxValidator API which validates if an email address is a valid one.
+This VB.NET library provides an easy way to call the MailboxValidator API which validates if an email address is a valid one.

-This class can be used in many types of projects such as:
+This library can be used in many types of projects such as:

  - validating a user's email during sign up
  - cleaning your mailing list prior to an email marketing campaign